 Example: Remote Work in Job Title

-SENIOR PRODUCT MANAGER (Remote) TechCorp Inc. | 2022 – Present • Led fully distributed team of 12 across 4 time zones, delivering 3 major product launches on schedule • Established asynchronous communication protocols that reduced meeting time by 40% while improving project velocity • Managed stakeholder relationships across US and EU teams using Slack, Notion, and Loom for documentation
+SENIOR PRODUCT MANAGER (Remote) TechCorp Inc. | 2022 to Present * Led fully distributed team of 12 across 4 time zones, delivering 3 major product launches on schedule * Established asynchronous communication protocols that reduced meeting time by 40% while improving project velocity * Managed stakeholder relationships across US and EU teams using Slack, Notion, and Loom for documentation

-Remote-Relevant Skills to Include
+Remote-Relevant Skills to Include (2026 Stack)

 • Collaboration: Google Workspace, Microsoft 365

-• Documentation: Confluence, Notion, wikis
+• Documentation: Notion, Confluence, GitBook, internal wikis

 Demonstrating Remote-Ready Traits